Allocation of Learning Place

 Tutor Led Classes

 We provide a variety of taught informal classes in a wide range of subjects.
-These will change on a regular basis but have included i.e. ECDL (European Computer Driving Licence), Counselling Skills, SwITched On, Employability Plus amongst others.
+These will change on a regular basis but have included i.e. ECDL (European Computer Driving Licence), Employability Plus, CV sessions, Work Search and Applications, Interview Skills amongst others.
 These classes are provided both by ACE directly and with support of our partners.

 Training and Learning for Local Groups